-Heading west out of Walna Scar Car Park along Walna Scar Road, the path heads straight along a fairly gentle incline.
+Head west out of Walna Scar Car Park along Walna Scar Road.
+The path heads straight along a fairly gentle incline.
 After about 1 mile, the path forks in two – keep straight.

-The path continues straight for another mile, at which point it will turn sharply to the right with a steep ascent.
+Follow the path straight for another mile, where it will turn sharply to the right with a steep ascent.
 At the top of this peak, you’ll be at Brown Pike.
-You’ll be able to look north along the ridgeline and see Buck Pike and Dow Crag ahead, as well as the summit of the Old Man of Coniston on your right.
+Here, you’ll be able to look north along the ridgeline and see Buck Pike and Dow Crag ahead, as well as seeing the summit of the Old Man of Coniston on your right.

 Luckily, from here there are no complex instructions needed, you can follow the same path to the top of Old Man Coniston!

 From Brown Pike, continue along the ridgeline.
 There’s no let-up between the peaks, as you’ll gain just over 40 metres of elevation in just 0.4 miles.